ConservationMetrics/gc-deploy/POST-DEPLOYMENT-CHECKLIST.md

 - [ ] Did I set up auth0 for Windmill?
 - [ ] Did I create a Windmill workspace?
 - [ ] Did I push `gc-scripts-hub` content using the Windmill CLI (`wmill sync push`)?
+- [ ] Did I add the Windmill workspace to `gc-scripts-hub/.env` to be able to batch push updates to this workspace?
 - [ ] Did I create the standard Windmill resources (e.g. for alerts)?
   - [ ] Postgres database
   - [ ] Twilio message template